RIAEvangelist/node-http-server/README.md

             return;
         }

-        var someVariable='this is some variable value';
+        const someVariable='this is some variable value';

         body.value=body.value.replace('{{someVariable}}',someVariable);
     }